Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Affine Dynamics

 whose slow manifold $\mathcal{M}_i$ is implicitly given by the equation $0 = (a_{i3}x + d_{i3}) \cos{\theta}$ which actually means $0 = \cos{\theta}$, since we are under SFH and, therefore $a_{i3}x + d_{i3} \neq 0$.
 In other words, $\mathcal{M}_i = \left\{\left(\alpha_i, \frac{\pi}{2}\right), \left(\alpha_i, \frac{3\pi}{2}\right)\right\}$.
 Over these points acts the dynamics $\dot{x} = a_{i1}x + d_{i1}$, which is consistent with case (A).
 Regarding the fast dynamics, we have the layer system

 since $x = \alpha_i$, which can be easily verified to be consistent with the layer dynamics given by \cref{sec:affine:tab:fast} and, therefore, it is consistent with case (A).
 Therefore, we conclude that case whole (B) is consistent with case (A).
-In other words, the dynamics over the asymptote $a_{i2}x + d_{i2} = 0$ agree with the all around dynamics.
+In other words, the dynamics over the asymptote $a_{i2}x + d_{i2} = 0$ agrees with the surrounding dynamics.